 - Continual learning about each other.
 “Study your spouse” is a good recipe for long-term marriage health.
 A growing marriage is a healthy marriage.

-- Meaningful communication together.
+- Meaningful communication.
 If you don’t know how to communicate “below the surface,” this may take some work.
 But it is a skill you both can learn, practice, and get reasonably good at.

 - Friendship.
 To maintain this aspect of marriage takes both partners unselfishly choosing to be interested in what is meaningful to the other.
-It takes nurturing, and choosing time together.
+It takes regular investments and choosing time together.

 - Willingness to grow.
 If there’s one ingredient more important than any other, it’s this one.
 If BOTH husband and wife are willing to change where necessary for the benefit of the other, almost any problem can be overcome.

-- Most needs being met.
-In a healthy marriage both partners get most of their needs met most of the time.
+- Many needs being met.
+In a healthy marriage both partners get many of their needs met much of the time.
 Not always, and not always by their spouse.
-But you can know that both of you are doing whatever it takes to meet the other’s needs wherever possible.
+But both of you are doing whatever it takes to meet the other’s needs wherever possible.

 - Resolving conflicts.
 Good marriages do not involve the absence of conflict, but they DO involve two people committed to working through those conflicts.
 You can learn the skill of “fighting fair.”